ghc/ghc/docs/users_guide/parallel.rst

 GHC includes support for running Haskell programs in parallel on symmetric, shared-memory multi-processor (SMP).
-By default GHC runs your program on one processor; if you want it to run in parallel you must link your program with the ``-threaded``, and run it with the RTS ``-N`` option; see :ref:`using-smp`).
-The runtime will schedule the running Haskell threads among the available OS threads, running as many in parallel as you specified with the ``-N`` RTS option.
+By default GHC runs your program on one processor; if you want it to run in parallel you must link your program with the :ghc-flag:`-threaded`, and run it with the RTS :rts-flag:`-N ⟨x⟩` option; see :ref:`using-smp`).
+The runtime will schedule the running Haskell threads among the available OS threads, running as many in parallel as you specified with the :rts-flag:`-N ⟨x⟩` RTS option.

 Annotating pure code for parallelism
 ------------------------------------